In Cameroon, around 6 000 Bagyeli and Bakola pygmies live in an area of almost 12 000 km2 in the southern part of the country.

 The last 3 communities are located on the Kribi-Bipindi stretch.
 These three communities have a population of about 15 inhabitants:

-The Kienké plantation tries to play a role in the integration of the pygmies, by facilitating their access to health care and improving access to schooling for the youngest and teenagers by taking charge of their schooling: providing them with teaching materials, school uniforms, payment of school fees, bench tables, refurbishment of their classrooms, etc., but also by paying the teachers’ salaries.
+For several years, the Kienké plantation has been trying to play a role in the integration of the Pygmies, by facilitating their access to healthcare and improving access to schooling for the youngest children: providing them with teaching materials, school uniforms, desks, refurbishing their classrooms, etc. and paying the teachers’ salaries.

-A framework for exchange and dialogue has been established with the 12 Bagyeli communities surrounding the Kienké plantation, facilitated by the NGO BACUDA (Bagyelis Cultural Development Association) represented by its President, Mrs. Jeanne BILOA.
-The result is a community interest project focusing on the establishment of birth certificates by Socapalm for the benefit of the Bagyelis.
-In order to strengthen relations with these communities, the Kienké plantation plans to set up a platform for bipartite meetings (Socapalm-BAGYELI).
+A framework for exchange and dialogue has been established with the Bagyelis of Kilombo, thanks mainly to the facilitation of the NGO BACUDA (Bagyelis Cultural Development Association) represented by its President, Mrs. Jeanne BILOA.
+The result is an annual partnership (2021, 2022 and 2023) with a promise of assistance from Socapalm for their benefit (solar energy, water, etc.).

-In this context, the last 2 years have been crucial in improving communication between Socapalm and the Bagyeli community.
-Socapalm has undertaken to approach Bagyeli representatives through the NGO BACUDA to ensure their presence at tripartite meetings (Socapalm, local communities and the prefecture) and to set up a regular awareness-raising program with them.
-The initiative was developed in December 2021 and relaunched in November 2022 through the partnership with BACUDA.
+In this context, the last 3 years have been crucial in improving communication between Socapalm and the Bagyeli community.
+Socapalm has undertaken to approach Bagyeli representatives to ensure their presence at tripartite meetings (Socapalm, local communities and the prefecture) and to set up a regular awareness-raising program with them.
+In 2023, Socapalm Kienké has also developed a partnership with the NGO RAPID (Réseau d’Actions Participatives aux Initiatives de Développement) to provide various forms of assistance, including the process of obtaining birth certificates for the Bagyélis, with the participation of MINAS (Ministry of Social Affairs).